obsiwitch/dotfiles/packages/sdmap/readme.md

 (input dev)            -> grab -> keyboard+trackpad (virtual dev) -> libinput -> wayland/xorg
 ~~~

+**Please note that since [linux 6.8](https://github.com/torvalds/linux/commit/cd438e57dd05b077f4e87c1567beafb2377b6d6b) the controller starts in a mode in which sdmap doesn't work.
+To fix this, long press the start button.**

 ## Install

 A [PKGBUILD](arch/) is provided to [build and install](https://wiki.archlinux.org/title/Arch_User_Repository#Installing_and_upgrading_packages) Sdmap on Arch Linux.
 Once installed, the `sdmap.service` systemd service can be enabled and started (`systemctl enable --now sdmap.service`).
 The daemon can also be tested outside the service by running `sdmap-daemon`.